 Those are just a few to get you started, if it’s in your budget, I recommend using a mixtape distribution company.
 Someone like

 Viral Media Boost: A Mixtape Distribution site that offers reasonably priced services, where they will upload your mixtape to all these sites mentioned.

 Here’s the fun part…One thing to remember is never SPAM people with your mixtape.
 Spamming means posting on other people’s timelines on Facebook, twitting your mixtape to those you don’t know and constantly pushing your mixtape to your social media feeds.
 BIG NO-NO!!!

 There is a right way and wrong way to promote your project and outsourcing to a special team dedicated to helping build your brand awareness has a huge bonus!

 Everyday Hip-Hop– This promoter will share your Mixtape Cover to their fanbase of 300k via tweets and blog posts.
 If you don’t work with this guy, that’s ok, just make sure the promoter can give you a detailed list and show proof that your project was submitted, if they can’t, move on.

 Cool tip: Create a special Facebook fan page just for your mixtape.

 Okay, That’s It!
 Wash Rinse Repeat

 Now your mixtape is released and available for the world to hear.
-I have provided the resources and process I use that has given me nothing less than great results.
+I have provided the resources and the process I use that gives me nothing less than great results.

 What’s your mixtape creation process?
 Please leave comments and questions below!